Alabama Court Records

 What is a DUI and DWI in Alabama?

-Alabama restricts the consumption of any alcoholic substance before or while operating a vehicle, following Al Code §32–5A–191 (2019).
-A motorist commits a DUI offense if the individual uses a vehicle with 0.08 percent or more blood alcohol content.
+A motorist commits a DUI offense if the individual operates a vehicle with a blood alcohol content (BAC) of 0.08 percent or more.
 For road users under the age of 21, the value is set lower to 0.02 percent or more.
 Alabama does not classify any offense of operating a vehicle while under the influence of a substance as a DWI, but as a DUI.
-Notwithstanding, the state recognizes some DUI violations as more severe such as operating or a vehicle with a blood alcohol content of 0.15 percent or more.
+However, the state recognizes some DUI violations as more severe such as operating or a vehicle with a blood alcohol content of 0.15 percent or more.
 This type of offense generally carries much stiffer punishments.

-The penalty for a DUI offense is in two-folds; the first is from the criminal aspect of the offense, and the second is in regards to the traffic violation.
-The Alabama Judicial Authority handles the first aspect and regulates the punishment the offender receives per state law.
+Alabama restricts the consumption of any alcoholic substance before or while operating a vehicle, as stated in Al Code §32–5A–191 (2019).
+The penalty for a DUI offense is in two-folds; the first is from the criminal aspect of the offense, and the second is related to the traffic violation.
+The Alabama Judicial Authority handles the first aspect and regulates the punishment the offender receives.
 The second penalization comes from the Alabama Law Enforcement Agency (ALEA), the governmental agency authorized to handle traffic-related matters such as issuing driver’s licenses and punishing traffic violators.

 What is the Difference Between a DUI and a DWI in Alabama

 Alabama classifies all driving-under-influence offenses as DUIs, with no separate classification for driving while intoxicated offense (DWI).
 The state does recognize the violation, which some states refer to as DWI, as a severe DUI offense.
 The state can charge a motorist with a DUI offense if the individual’s blood-alcohol content is 0.08 percent or more.
-Upon conviction, the motorist will face either jail time or a fine, or both, depending on other factors such as prior convictions.
-The punishment meted out is usually the minimum sentencing stated by the law, unless the court decides otherwise.
+Upon conviction, the motorist may face either jail time or a fine, or both, depending on other factors such as prior convictions.
+The punishment is usually the minimum sentencing stated by the law, unless the court decides otherwise.
 A motorist with an alcohol blood content greater than 0.15 percent, an offense which would be regarded as a DWI offense in other states, is guilty of severe DUI and attracts greater punishment.
 The offender receives double the minimum sentence.

 What happens when you get a DUI for the First Time in Alabama?